FraserJA00/JV-Calculator/README.txt

 This GUI allows users to customise data labels and colours.
 This feature can be found in the second tab beside the Parameters column.
+Or alternatively pressing the legend & colours button will take you there.

 The figure will auto update following changes.